 By virtue of doing business, there is a common-law right created in your use within the geographic scope in which you are doing business.
 However, if you have plans to expand your client base and/or if you are an online marketplace – where the entire world is your potential client – you ought to seek federal trademark protection.

 When making the trademark registration application, if you’re not careful to select which classifications you are currently doing business in, you could miss out on valuable protection for a major area of your business.
+This is why it is recommended to get a trademark attorney.

 For example, if you are a hairstylist, and seek registration only for hairdressing services, you will not be able to prevent competitors from using your trademark when selling hair products.
 It’s key to think big, and think long-term when preparing for a trademark filing.